 E-cig/Vape Education Workshops

 Take a 2-hour workshop to learn more about tobacco, e-cigarettes and vaping and their effects on your health.
-Classes take place monthly in Olympia, are $40 each and are open to any middle and high school student in Thurston County.
+Classes are $40 each and are open to any middle and high school student in Thurston County.

 Voices of Youth